Plant toxicity is a naturally occurring chemical process of a plant defending itself against being eaten (herbivory).

-Not all secondary plant metabolites repel though, and some may actually attract plant-eating creatures.
-Some metabolites are irritating, but not fatal.
-Aroids like the pothos create crystal raphides which are physical irritants, but are by no means fatal.
-Raw succulent juices are not fatal either, but can induce vomiting.
-Limonene is the compound that gives lemons their citrus scent.
-While fatally repellent to moths, it is pleasing to humans.
+Some metabolites are irritating but not fatal.
+For example, aroids like the Pothos create crystal raphides which are physical irritants but are by no means fatal.
+Raw succulent juices are not fatal either but can induce vomiting.
+And limonene is the compound that gives lemons their citrus scent, and while fatally repellent to moths, it is pleasing to humans.

-Cats and dogs are different animals, but tend to chew on plants for similar reasons.
-Most of the time it is because they are bored or under stimulated.
-We recommend bringing home a new pet toy when you bring home a new plant, to sway their attention.
-Some pets will not be interested in your plants at all.
+Cats and dogs are different animals but tend to chew on plants for similar reasons.
+Most of the time, it is because they are bored or under-stimulated.
+We recommend bringing home a new pet toy when you bring home a new plant to help sway their attention, or placing new plants up high out of their reach.
+Some pets will not be interested in your plants at all, but others will be.

 If you're looking for a new pet-safe plant, you can check out ASPCA’s list, or go with one of our recommendations below.